Currently practicing social distancing in Budapest, Hungary.

 The idea wouldn’t leave my mind, so one day I Googled “travel blogs”.
 Imagine my surprise when I saw a result for the top 50 travel blogs.
 Not just 50 travel blogs, but the top 50!

 A quick look at a few of them showed me that there are a lot of people traveling full-time.
 Some of them, including Simon Fairbain and Erin McNeaney from Never Ending Voyage and Shannon O’Donnell from A Little Adrift, had very generously shared their costs.
-See Never Ending Voyage’s 2014 budget here.
+See Never Ending Voyage’s 2016 budget here along with a six year comparison.
 A Little Adrift’s 2008-2009 budget can be seen here along with a 2019 update.

 Again imagine my surprise when I discovered that a couple could travel the world on around $3,000 per month (excluding medical insurance).
 That day I became obsessed.